awguzman/Fantasy_Football_Draft_Helper/README.md

 Contains two python scripts and one called auxiliary file.
 Get_Sleeper_Player_Map.py should be run once a season after each draft to update it with rookies.
 Dynasty_Draft_Board.py should be run once on draft day and provides a complete dynasty draft board for your Sleeper.com league.

 **Performance_Predictions**

+Contains a variety of classifiers (as of now, XGBoost based) designed to perform predictive analysis with respect to fantasy production.
-Rookie_classifier.py currently predicts rookie first year fantasy performance based on draft overall and combine data.
+1. Rookie_classifier.py currently predicts rookie first year fantasy performance based on draft overall and combine data.
 Planning on incorporating college career data in the future.
+2. Draft_Tiers.py predicts player performance for the upcoming season based on that players previous seasons stats.

 **Touchdown Regression**